 And because of this, I’ve always struggled to use yoga and meditation to self-soothe in the moment.
 My brain just doesn’t want to stop.
 And the harder I try, the more it fights back.
 I have a hard time finding peace and calm when I most need them.
 Even after counting to 10 or taking deep breaths.
 And, I can’t exactly pop in a 30-minute video every time I get stressed out.

 I remain uncomfortable in my own skin, I self-judge.
 The discomfort grows into frustration and the judging voices get louder.
 And, yes, I’ve tried to go to a happy place too.
 But, telephones and computers sprout fins and become fish in the deep blue seas that I am imagining myself swimming in.
 The warm wind whispers, “Mom!
 I can’t find my shoe!”
 I try to ignore it for what feels like an hour but, when I open my eyes, turns out they have only been closed for 30 seconds.

-On Day 7 and Day 9, Erin takes students through a beginner’s guide to balance poses.
-Particularly in the first video, the entire video is about getting into the pose, focusing on balance.
 And, for the first time in a long time, something clicked.
-(Not the pose, I held it for about 2 seconds before I had to decide to come out or face plant).
-But, a calming sensation.
+A calming sensation washed over me.
 In trying to hold the balance, I had to concentrate.
 And that took brain power.
 Enough brain power that I was able to relax.